Let's face it. 2009 sucked.

 “Never heard of him,” he said.
 “What did he write?”

 I’m pretty sure I now know exactly what the word “aghast” means.
 Sadly, I was so flummoxed that I couldn’t come up with anything.
 I eventually coughed out, “Uh, the first Star Trek movie, uh, Patton…” and then all I could think of was The Thirteenth Warrior, which I was currently listening to in my car, and other similarly obscure titles.
-Mercifully, David interrupted my train of thought.
+Mercifully, David interrupted my train of thought.“No, I don’t really care about that old stuff.
+Who did National Treasure?
+That one’s great.”

 Sigh.